-Research interests: History of technology, twentieth-century history of South Asia, history of engineering, engineering history, history of industrial enterprises in India, Indian business history
+Research interests: History of technology, twentieth-century history of South Asia, history of engineering, history of industrial enterprises in India, Indian business history

 - ‘“Indigenous Knowledge” and “Science” in the Age of Globalization’, IIM Kozhikode Society & Management Review, Vol. 3, No. 1 (January 2014), pp. 101-107.